 The coil and sheet operation includes the ability to cold roll to tight tolerances, bright anneal, oxidize anneal and pickle, along with finishing processes that slit and cut to size.
-The Company recently made the capital investment to redesign, rebuild, and operate a cold mill that had been shuttered for a decade, resulting in a significant increase in capacity in that area.
-The Company has also invested, installed, and begun to operate a new processing line for more annealing capacity to support the added rolling capacity.
+In recent years, the Company has invested and successfully brought on-line additional cold rolling capability, as well as annealing capacity to support the added rolling capacity.
 This added annealing capacity gives the Company the ability to offer either bright annealed finish or anneal and pickled finish that will be determined by specifications, application or type of alloy.